 - What is the visual representation of this person?

-Here are a couple resources to get started building your audience personas:
+Here are a couple of resources to get started building your audience personas:

 Showing up consistently on social media is an important tactic to increase trust and brand awareness among your audience.
-Consistent use of color alone can increase brand recognition by up to 80%.
-It can also help to drive revenue: consistent presentation of a brand increases revenue by roughly 23%, according to Lucid Press.
+According to Lucidpress, a consistent brand presentation can increase revenue by up to 20%.

 Your social media strategy should outline the look and sound of your brand across different platforms by identifying and recording the following items: